Local spectral density and Slepian concentration for spherical Fourier-Bessel truncation spaces: Asymptotic behavior of the reproducing kernel along the diagonal

-Now take $K\to\infty$ and apply~\eqref{eqnC5:summation2integral2} to the bracket in RHS of~\eqref{eqnC5:analysisdiagonalKDimd}.
-We can exchange order of limit and integral by the Lebesgue dominated convergence theorem (notice that the expression in the bracket is still dominated by $1$), which yields \end{proof}
+Letting $K\to\infty$ and applying~\eqref{eqnC5:summation2integral2} to the bracketed expression on the right-hand side of~\eqref{eqnC5:analysisdiagonalKDimd}, we may interchange the limit and the integral by the dominated convergence theorem, since the bracketed expression is bounded by $1$.
+Thus